 From Moni, the drive up to the car park takes around 30 minutes, as does the walk from the car park up to the summit.
 You can arrange transport through your hotel; to get to the summit for sunrise you will normally depart at around 4am.
 Wrap up warm – the nights and early mornings are chilly at this altitude.

 Moni is a tiny village at the foot of Kelimutu, a relaxing place with lovely views over rice fields and a pleasantly cool climate after the muggy heat of Ende.
-Moni is where the majority of visitors to Kelimutu stay, and is surprisingly well equipped for tourists for somewhere of its size.
+The majority of visitors to Kelimutu stay in Moni.
+It is surprisingly well equipped for tourists for somewhere of its size.
 Hotels and guesthouses line the single road which runs through the village, and there is a range of cafés and restaurants to choose from.

 Where to stay in Moni